EIN 52-5170039

 Program areas at ICG

-Africa:central africa: Crisis Group's nairobi-based team monitors and reports on the fragile process of reconciliation in the democratic republic of congo, as well as continuing security challenges in burundi, cameroon, chad, and the central african republic.west africa: Crisis Group's west africa project covers nigeria and examines political issues of succession, democracy, and risks to the country's stability as a whole, including boko haram and niger delta militancy.
-Dakar-based analysts also watch events closely in cote d'ivoire and monitor guinea, guinea-bissau, liberia, and sierra leone.
-Sahel: Crisis Group's dakar-based analysts focus on the Crisis engulfing parts of mali, niger, and burkina faso.
-Horn of africa: Crisis Group's region-based analysts focus on conflicts and crises in sudan and south sudan as well as tensions between the two countries.
-The project reports on conflict-related developments in kenya and uganda, somalia's conflict with al-shabaab, and problematic transition.
-It covers ethiopia conflict in tigray and tensions elsewhere in the country and monitors eritrea.east and southern africa: Crisis Group's region based-analysts report on mozambique's insurgency and zimbabwe's continuing Crisis, and covers south africa's role in the region.
-Analysts monitor developments in madagascar, mozambique, and angola, and the capacity of the regional organization, sadc, and conducts advocacy with the south african government and sadc.african union: Crisis Group's nairobi-based staff working on african union relations undertakes advocacy, research and engagement with the african union focusing on aspects of Crisis Group's work, including conflicts, contested transitions and relations with the union's strategic partners in addis ababa.
+Africa central africa: Crisis Group's nairobi-based team monitors and reports on the fragile security situation in the central african republic as well as the stalemated transition in chad.
+The team also reports on the conflict in cameroon's anglophone region.
+Great lakes: Crisis Group's great lakes project tracks the multiple security and political challenges in the democratic republic of congo and reports on wider tensions within and among its key neighbours burundi, uganda and rwanda.west africa: Crisis Group's west africa project covers nigeria and examines political issues of succession, democracy and risks to the country's stability as a whole, including boko haram and niger delta militancy.
+Dakar-based analysts also watch events closely in cote d'ivoire and monitor guinea, guinea-bissau, liberia and sierra leone.
+Sahel: Crisis Group's dakar based analysts focus on the Crisis engulfing parts of mali, niger, burkina faso, togo and benin.horn of africa: Crisis Group's region-based analysts focus on conflicts and crises in sudan and south sudan as well as tensions between the two countries.
+The project covers ethiopia's complex internal conflicts and monitors eritrea.east and southern africa: Crisis Group's region based-analysts report on somalia's conflict with al-shabaab and its problematic transition.
+They also cover mozambique's insurgency and zimbabwe's continuing Crisis.
+Analysts monitor developments in kenya, madagascar, mozambique and angola and report on the regional organization sadc's peace initiatives.
+They also conduct advocacy with the south african government and sadc.african union: Crisis Group's region-based staff working on african union relations undertakes advocacy, research and engagement with the african union focusing on aspects of Crisis Group's work, including conflicts, contested transitions and relations with the union's strategic partners in addis ababa.

 Middle east and north africa:israel/palestine: Crisis Group analysts in the region monitor developments in israel and palestine, focusing on the state of the 'peace process', points of tension and de-escalation strategies.iraq/syria/lebanon: Crisis Group covers the war in syria, internal developments in lebanon and relations between syria and lebanon.
 It also covers governance and security in iraq, as well as the question of the kurds in iraq and syria.iran/gulf states/yemen: Crisis Group covers efforts to restore the nuclear deal between the p5+1 and iran, and iran's role in the region.
-It also covers yemen, focusing on the war and exploring ways to bring it to an end and the foreign policies of other gulf countries.north africa: Crisis Group reports on the transitions in egypt, libya, tunisia, and algeria.
+It also covers yemen, focusing on the war and exploring ways to bring it to an end and the foreign policies of other gulf countriesnorth africa: Crisis Group reports on the transitions in egypt, libya, tunisia, and algeria.

 Advocacy:crisis groups advocacy engages the entire organization, reflecting our cumulative understanding of how best to tailor and target our messages to the unique policy context of various local, regional and International actors.
 While Crisis groups advocacy efforts are customised to address each particular conflict scenario, they consistently influence an array of actors/decision-makers in the country in question, those to whom they listen, and the spectrum of influential International players or stakeholders.

-Asia:north east asia: Crisis Group examines china's approach to regional and International conflicts, its global influence, including in africa, and its activities relating to north korea, taiwan, and the south and east china seas.
-South east asia: analysts focus on thailand's southern insurgency and domestic political turmoil, the transition in myanmar, the rohingya Crisis, and the peace process and militancy more broadly in the philippines.south asia: Crisis Group analyses the security and political transition in afghanistan, governance, militancy, and sectarian violence in pakistan, and the risks posed by the legacy of sri lanka's civil conflict as well as by authoritarianism and the economy's collapse.
+Asia:north east asia: Crisis Group examines china's approach to regional and International conflicts, its global influence, including in africa, and its activities relating to north korea, taiwan and the south and east china seas.
+South east asia: analysts focus on thailand's southern insurgency and domestic political turmoil, the transition in myanmar, the rohingya Crisis, and the peace process and militancy more broadly in the philippines.south asia: Crisis Group analyses the security and political transition in afghanistan, governance, militancy and sectarian violence in pakistan, and the risks posed by the legacy of sri lanka's civil conflict as well as by authoritarianism and the economy's collapse.

 Europe and central asia program